DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/how-to-setup-your-account/check-your-eligibility-to-advertise-roles.md

 ## Eligible establishments

-You can list roles on Teaching Vacancies if you are a:
+You can advertise roles on Teaching Vacancies if you are a:

 * academy 16 to 19 converter
 * academy 16 to 19 sponsor led